-The Arts Award Voice community is open to anyone who's achieved or is working towards an Arts Award - and it's run by a bunch of people who did their own Arts Awards!
+The Arts Award Voice community is open to anyone working toward or who's achieved an Arts Award - and it's run by a bunch of people who did their own Arts Awards!
 We source ideas, opportunities and benefits which help you achieve your award or move into your 'Life After Arts Award'.
 We also share news from past Arts Award achievers, whether they are now a film maker, musician or working in TV.

 We want to keep in touch with you when you've finished your award to find out what happens next and whether Arts Award helps you achieve your dreams (it worked for us!)
 Please update your profile with the month you started and again with the month you completed to join the Arts Award Alumni register.

 Let's keep this simple, where to next?
 Either use the image tabs above to browse what we have to offer or jump right in with these links:

 - Join the alumni by telling us which Arts Awards you've achieved and what you're up to now: Keep your profile up to date

 - Take advantage of arts & cultural activities using the offers available from Arts Award Supporters

 - Join our social media networking group on Facebook